 Financial Aid & Scholarships

-Starr King annually provides Institutional Tuition Scholarship Awards to assist students with the cost of tuition.
-Starr King institutional tuition scholarships are awarded through an internal process by the SKSM Scholarship Committee.
+Starr King annually provides Institutional Tuition Scholarship Awards (ITSAs) to assist students with the cost of tuition.
+These scholarships are awarded through an internal process by the Starr King Scholarship Committee.
 The Scholarship Committee considers the financial need of each applicant as well as the school’s commitment to educating to counter oppressions and our desire to manifest a just, multiracial, multicultural learning community.

-Starr King now has a dedicated software system for handling scholarship applications and awards.
+Starr King’s scholarship application is built into Populi (both our learning management software and student accounts management software).
 Current students applying for the next academic year and prospective students (who have completed their applications for the next academic year) will need to apply through this system to be considered for institutional scholarships.

 Those who apply for admission between April 2 and June 1 will remain eligible for other forms of financial aid.
 Applicants may continue to apply for admission for Fall until June 1 but may not be eligible for scholarships.